 For the full list and amounts of ingredients, scroll down to the recipe card at the bottom of the page.

 Cover with a tight-fitting lid and set over high heat.
 Bring to a gentle boil.
-Immediately reduce heat to low and simmer, with the lid slightly ajar, skimming any foam or excess fat, occasionally.
+Immediately reduce heat to low and simmer, with the lid slightly ajar, occasionally skimming any foam or excess fat from the surface.

 It’s important to note here that you don’t want to aggressively boil your stock.
 A gentle simmer is all you need.

-Step 4.
-Remove meat and return the carcass to the pot
+4. Remove the meat and return the carcass to the pot

-After approximately one hour or so, remove your chicken from the pot (be very careful here!) and set aside to cool on a large rimmed baking sheet or jelly-roll pan.
+After approximately one hour, remove your chicken from the pot (be very careful here!) and set it aside to cool on a large rimmed baking sheet or jelly-roll pan.
 Once it is cool enough to touch, use your fingers to pick the meat from the bones.
-Reserve the meat to use for soup, sandwiches, or salads, and the bones?
-Toss those back in the pot to continue boiling.
+Reserve the meat to use for soup, sandwiches, or salads.
+Return the bones and cartilage back to the pot to continue boiling.

 Allow your stock to boil for at least an additional 1-3 hours.
 Add more water if needed to make sure bones and vegetables remain fully submerged.

 Carefully strain your cooked stock through a cheesecloth (recommended) or fine mesh strainer into a clean pot.
-Serve or use in your favorite recipe, or add a couple of handfuls of ice to expedite cooling and bring down to room temperature (which is needed for storage).
+Serve plain or use in your favorite recipes.

 How to Store Chicken Stock

 To store chicken stock in the refrigerator or freezer, you first need to bring it down to room temperature.
-The easiest (and fastest) way to do this is by adding a couple of handfulls of ice to your stock or by adding your pot to an ice water bath in your sink.
-Whatever’s easier for you.
+The easiest (and fastest) way to do this is by adding a couple of handfuls of ice to your stock or by adding your pot to an ice water bath in your sink.

 Once cool, you may either transfer your pot directly to the refrigerator (the easiest option if you plan to enjoy your stock within 5 days) or divide the stock into containers of various increments.
 For example, ice cube trays are great when needing only a few tablespoons, whereas small jars are perfect for recipes that call for between 1/2 cup-2 cups of stock or broth.